 The Chase Sapphire Reserve is one of the top rewards credit cards on the market today, mostly due to the flexibility of the points you earn.
 With the Chase Ultimate Rewards program, you can redeem points for gift cards, merchandise, statement credits or cash back.
 You can also get 50 percent more value for your points when you redeem them for travel through Chase, or you can transfer them 1:1 to Chase airline and hotel partners.

-A $550 annual fee applies when you sign up for this card, but you get perks like a fee credit for Global Entry or TSA Precheck credit, a $300 travel credit good for any travel purchase, DoorDash and Peloton credits and airport lounge access.
+A $550 annual fee applies when you sign up for this card, but you get perks like a fee credit for Global Entry or TSA PreCheck credit, a $300 travel credit good for any travel purchase, DoorDash and Peloton credits and airport lounge access.
 You can also earn 60,000 points when you spend $4,000 within three months of account opening, and you’ll earn 3X points on eligible travel and restaurant purchases (after earning your $300 travel credit) and 1X points on everything else.
-In addition, you’ll earn 10X points on Lyft rides through March 2022 and 3X points on up to $1,000 in grocery spending each month through April 30, 2021 (then 1X points).
+In addition, you’ll earn 10X points on Lyft rides through March 2022.

 Airport lounge membership details

 This card includes a Priority Pass Select membership with unlimited access to more than 1,300 lounges worldwide.
 You’ll also have access to Chase’s forthcoming airport lounge, Chase Sapphire Lounge by The Club.
 Details about when the lounges will open are still vague, but the first three locations will be New York’s LaGuardia Airport (LGA), Boston Logan International Airport (BOS) and Hong Kong International Airport (HKG).

 The Platinum Card from American Express: Best for broadest airport lounge selection